9 free marketing resources that are actually useful

 Moz tools are like an SEO foodbank.
 They give an amazing amount of tools and tips out for free.
 While many of them have (albeit generous) caps on how often you can use them, the free Moz tools are still a great place to get a taste of all the paid SEO tools.
 My personal highlights include the Keyword Explorer, Free domain analysis, and the link builder.

 It’s also worth mentioning their Beginner’s Guide to SEO and SEO learning centre.
 The super user-friendly, helpful guides to the basics and advanced SEO.
 If you are looking at brushing up your SEO skills, this is the number one place to go.

 This infographic from Semrush / Best summary of the best performing blog lengths

 There are loads of contradicting ideas about what you should and shouldn’t do when writing articles.
 Semrush put a ton of research into this and came up with some concrete, data-based answers which they’ve handily made into this easy-to-read infographic.
 It’s a good one to send around the team or stick up somewhere to remind you of the very basics of blog structure.

 Our B2B Marketing Guide / Best shameless plug

 We put together a free B2B marketing guide, packed full of examples of eCommerce and B2B emails you should be sending.
 We’re pretty proud of it and designed it with the idea of adding real value as a reference resource which you can keep dipping into for ideas.
 It also includes a checklist of important elements not to miss in your emails.
 You can get it here!
-We also have a tool for calculating how many leads you need, which you can try out here.
+We also have a tool for calculating how many leads you to need, which you can try out here.

-Hopefully these resources have been helpful.
+Hopefully, these resources have been helpful.
 If you want more tips, tricks and resources then take a second to subscribe to our monthly newsletter using the form below.
 We’ll only email you occasionally with interesting and valuable content, and you’ll get extra tidbits we don’t publish on the blog.